Vector

 2. Navigate to Appearance > Themes > Add New.

-3. Search for the theme you want.
+3. Search or upload the .zip file for the theme you want.

 4. Click “Install.”